 I'm working as professor of History Education (Vakdidactiek, in het bijzonder van geschiedenisonderwijs) at the Research Institute of Child Development and Education of the University of Amsterdam.
 I give lead to the research lab Domain-specific Learning and the Dutch Centre for Social Studies Education (Landelijk Expertisecentrum Mens- en Maatschappijvakken).

 My research focuses on the learning and teaching of history.
-I published on historical reasoning, the learning of historical concepts, heritage education and the potential of dialogic teaching (collaborative learning in small groups and whole-class discussions).
+I published on historical reasoning, historical argumentation, the learning of historical concepts, heritage and museum education, social scientific reasoning, the potential of dialogic teaching (collaborative learning in small groups and whole-class discussions), content-and-language integrated learning and inquiry based learning.

 I was co-editor of a much used history textbook series for secondary education (MeMo, geschiedenis voor de onderbouw).